zulip/zulip/docs/overview/architecture-overview.md

 single-sign-on login for verification).
 For more on security considerations, see [the security model section](../production/security-model.html).

-The default Zulip home screen is like a chronologically ordered inbox;
+The Zulip "All messages" screen is like a chronologically ordered inbox;
 it displays messages, starting at the oldest message that the user hasn't viewed yet (for more on that logic, see [the guide to the pointer and unread counts](../subsystems/pointer.html)).
-The home screen displays the most recent messages in all the streams a user has joined (except for the streams they've muted), as well as private messages from other users, in strict chronological order.
+The "All messages" screen displays the most recent messages in all the streams a user has joined (except for the streams they've muted), as well as private messages from other users, in strict chronological order.
 A user can *narrow* to view only